 Owner managed and run, ensuring a personal safari experience

 Located on the banks of the Sand River

-In South Africa’s best private reserve, the Sabi Sand Wildtuin
+In South Africa’s best predator rich game reserve, the Sabie Game Reserve

 Shares unfenced borders with the Kruger National Park

 Hearty South African meals or “boerekos”